& expression pedal

 Most other fasteners should be obvious how to deal with, but be sure that you keep track of which screws self tap, and which go into threaded metal.
 And be careful to always put screws back into the same thread of the original holes, else you'll chew through the only thing that will hold them in place: Place a screw into its hole, slowly turn it backwards (in the unscrewing direction), until it clicks into the original thread chewed into the wood, then change rotation direction, and screw it in, carefully, without over-tightening it.
 Treat it like a bolt, not a screw.
 You only force a self-tapper into a hole the first time it's fitted into place, and that was when it was built in the factory, not now.
 If you chew threw the wood, so the screw has nothing to hold it in place, you'll have to pack the edge of the hole with something like toothpicks or split matchsticks.

-Repairs and modifications
+Various repairs and modifications

-Where any hard surfaces rest against each other, they can buzz when the organ is played loudly.
-Packing felt between them can eliminate this.
-You may have to play with how tightly you screw things back together, as well.
-Re-assemble the organ part by part, and test as you go along.
-Particularly, test with loud bass tones.
 But also test high pitched tones if you'd played with the screws on the tweeters, or if they've slipped out of place by themselves, over time.
 You may need to shift the tweeters around, a bit, if you get horrible distortions with very high pitches (the tweeter cones can hit the wooden panel the tweeters are screwed to).
-It helps to have someone to assist you when de-buzzing, one of you to play sounds, the other to press against parts to find where the buzzes come from (applying pressure to kill a buzz), fit padding between things, and adjust the tension of any screws.
+I had to replace mine, some of the speakers were squealing all by themselves with some pitches (paper comb effect).

 Intermittent keys

 Intermittent keys may be due to dust or other contaminants between the contacts.
 Very careful cleaning of keyboard contacts with a small brush, and (perhaps) a very small amount of cleaning alcohol may fix such problems.
 I find a toothbrush with half the bristles sliced off, very useful.
 Do not bend the contacts under the keys, apply only the lightest of pressure.
 Once cleaned, you might want to use some electrical lubricant, to protect the metal.
-You can get combined cleaner and lube, use an appropriate product, not WD40 (it's destructive).
+You can get combined cleaner and lube, use an appropriate electronics product, not WD40 (it's destructive).
 Lightly apply it onto a something, then wipe the contacts with it, don't spray into the keyboard.
 Be careful not to touch the metal with your bare fingers, it's uncoated copper, and the tarnish will cause a problem.
 My problem keys had contaminated copper, I'm guessing that they got touched in the factory (there were visible fingerprints on them).

 Be aware that there's a short fine copper wire bonded to one side of the contacts, it's there on purpose to provide a good electrical contact point, don't knock it off when cleaning.